jordanholliday/Scheme/README.md

 ### Features
 * Add / delete / complete tasks
 * Assign tasks and set deadlines
-* Create projects to organiz tasks
+* Create projects to organize tasks
-* Give other users access to your "team"
+* Invite other users to join your "team"
 * Drag-n-drop ordering of tasks
 * Drag-n-drop uploading of profile pictures